Anoushka21/IMdB-Top50-Movies/README.md

 # IMdB-Top50-Movies

-This python script is used to scrape the list of Top 50 movies from the year of your choice.\
+This python script is used to scrape the list of Top 50 American movies from the year of your choice.

 # Tools Used
 1.Python3\